-If is highly recommended that heating systems be cleaned and serviced annually to ensure efficiency and reliability.
+We highly recommended that heating systems be serviced annually to ensure efficiency and reliability.

 Yes.
 If your burner does not run follow the suggestions below.

-- Check the thermostat.
+- Check the thermostat to be sure it’s set in “heat mode”.
 The temperature might be set too low.
 Turn the thermostat five degrees higher than usual.